Turing-Mesh/mesh-ui/README.md

 ### Extensions

-The extension goal of this application is to offer instructors with a convenient, standardized way to grade student projects and provide student feedback.
+The extension goal of the Mesh application is to offer instructors a convenient, standardized way to grade student projects and provide student feedback.

 The userflow for this goal would involve: